reiddraper/reiddraper.com/_posts/2011-12-10-introducing-knockbox.md

 get resolved.
 Here we'll use a last-write-wins (`lww`) set.
 The resolution semantics used here are to use timestamps to resolve an add/delete conflict for a particular item.
-This is not the same as using last-write-wins for the whole set, because we're doing it per item.
+This is not the same as using timestamps for the whole set, because we're doing it per item.
 To get a REPL with the correct classpath, you can either add `[knockbox "0.0.1-SNAPSHOT"]` to your `project.clj`, or clone the knockbox repository and type `lein repl`.